Aditya-gif-hub/Image-Classifier-Using-CNN/README.md

 ## Model Training
 The notebook leverages a transfer learning approach using a pre-trained Convolutional Neural Network (CNN) model, such as VGG16, ResNet, or Inception, which has been previously trained on a large image dataset like ImageNet.
 This technique helps the model utilize complex, learned image features, such as edge detection and object composition, without needing to train from scratch, thereby improving performance and reducing the computational requirements.

+## Evaluation and Validation
+Cross-Validation:

+Use k-fold cross-validation to ensure robust evaluation of the model.

+Confusion Matrix Analysis:

+Analyze the confusion matrix to identify specific classes where the model struggles.

+Error Analysis:

+Inspect misclassified images to understand model weaknesses and improve data or architecture.

 ### Steps in Model Training:
 1. **Load the Pre-trained Model**: